What Are Federal Inmate Records?

 How To Search and Locate Inmates Held in Federal Prisons?

 The BOP keeps an extensive database maintained on every federally incarcerated inmate.
-You can use a federal inmate locator system to find federal inmate case information and the facility prisoners are held in, if you want to visit or send them money.
+You can use a federal inmate locator system to find federal inmate case information and the facility prisoners are held in, if you want to visit or send money to inmates.

 You can also use online search portals to search for a federal inmate and get a report including their entire criminal history, all charges, offenses, sentences, and other jail stays.